 Enrollment is timely when we receive the completed enrollment application and required subscription charges within 60 days of the date the employee becomes an "eligible employee" as defined earlier in this section.
-When enrollment is timely, coverage for the employee and enrolled dependents will become effective on the first of the month that coincides with or next follows the latest of the applicable dates below:
+When enrollment is timely, coverage for the employee and enrolled dependents will become effective on the first of the month that falls on or after the latest of the applicable dates below:

-- The employee's date of hire; - The date the employee enters a class of employees to which the Group offers coverage under this plan; - The next day following the date the probationary period ends; or - Another date as designated in the Group Master Application or Group Contract.
+- The employee's date of hire; - The date the employee enters a class of employees to which the Association Employer offers coverage under this plan: - The next day following the date the probationary period ends, if one is required by the Association Employer; or - Another date as designated in the Group Master Application or Group Contract.